Jim Morris: Draft and minor leagues

+Tampa Bay Devil Rays (1999–2000)

+Thanks to solid pitching performances with Durham, Tampa Bay gave him a chance to pitch with the Rays when rosters expanded in September.
+On September 18, 1999, against Royce Clayton of the Texas Rangers, the 35-year-old Morris made his debut, striking Clayton out on four pitches.
+He made four more appearances later that year.

 Morris made 16 major league appearances in 2000, during which his arm problems recurred.
-His final appearance came on May 9, 2000, at Yankee Stadium.
-He entered a tie game in the bottom of the 10th inning with the bases loaded, and issued a game-ending RBI walk to his first batter, Paul O'Neill, after which the Rays released him.
-He was not the losing pitcher in the game as the runner who scored on the walk was actually put on base by the previous pitcher Rick White, who was tagged with the loss.
+His final appearance came on May 9, 2000, at Yankee Stadium, home of the team that had first drafted him 17 years earlier.
+He entered a tie game in the bottom of the 10th inning with the bases loaded, and issued a game-ending RBI walk to his first batter, Paul O'Neill, after which the Rays shut him down for the season: the club ultimately released Morris in November.
+He was not the losing pitcher in the game as the runner who scored on the walk had been put on base by the previous pitcher Rick White, who was tagged with the loss.
 Morris never recorded any wins or losses in any of his major league appearances.

 Morris was signed in December 2000 to a minor-league contract by the Los Angeles Dodgers, but was released during spring training.
-At the end of his major league career he was 0–0 with an ERA of 4.80 and 13 strikeouts.
+At the end of his major league career he was 0–0 with an ERA of 4.80 and 13 strikeouts in 15 innings pitched.

-Morris has released an autobiography, The Oldest Rookie.
+Morris released an autobiography, The Oldest Rookie.
 He often appears as a motivational speaker.
 Morris released his second book, Dream Makers, in 2020.
 It deals with his life in the twenty years since his retirement from Major League Baseball.

 A feature film made by Disney called The Rookie was released in 2002 about Morris's climb to playing in MLB.
 He is portrayed in the film by Dennis Quaid.
-Morris cameos in the movie as Orlando Umpire #2.
+Morris cameos in the movie as "Orlando Umpire #2".

 Personal life

-Morris was married to Lorri Morris from 1987 until their divorce in 2002, and they have three children, Hunter, Jessica, and Jaimee.
+Morris was married to Lorri Morris from 1987 until their divorce in 2002, and they have three children - Hunter, Jessica, and Jaimee.
+They separated by the time he underwent spring training for the Los Angeles Dodgers in 2001.
 He married Shawna Morris in 2002, and they have one daughter, Chelsey.
-Morris is also an accomplished motivational speaker, as he has traveled the world telling people about how he was able to fulfill his dream and that they will be able to fulfill their own.
+Morris is also a motivational speaker.